-6.7 Discussions on 2022/23 pay settlements are currently ongoing, and at the time of writing this report, these have not yet concluded for all staff groups.
-The 2022/23 Final Revenue Budget includes a budgeted increase of 2.5%.
-It is anticipated that, based on the latest offers, the Council's wage bill will increase by approximately £14 million.
-The final pay award, less the Council's existing provision, less the anticipated share of national funding for pay awards being provided by the Scottish Government will result in an additional

-- expenditure pressure in the current year and increase the costs from 2023/24 by approximately £1.6 million.
-If the final pay awards exceed the latest offers then the size of the additional expenditure pressure will increase. - 6.8 Looking beyond the current year there are several scenarios which could emerge for pay settlements ranging from increases below or in line with recent rises to awards more than this level.
+- 7.8 Discussions on 2023/24 pay settlements with non-teaching unions are currently ongoing, and at the time of writing this report, these have not yet concluded for all staff groups.
+The 2023/24 Final Revenue Budget includes a budgeted increase of 3%, which will be insufficient.
+The final pay award, less the Council's existing provision, less the anticipated share of national funding for pay awards being provided by the Scottish Government will result in an additional expenditure pressure in the current year and increase the costs from 2024/25. - 7.9 Looking beyond the current year there are several scenarios which could emerge for future pay settlements.
 Although COSLA maintain a position of seeking parity in settlements for all local government employee groups, recent settlements have included differential pay awards for different staff groups.
-For the purposes of this update of the MTFP, the mid-range scenario assumes an increase of 3% in each year for all staff groups with 2% and 4% for the optimistic and pessimistic scenarios respectively. - There is a risk that the assumptions set out in this MTFP and in Appendix B underestimate future pay inflation and vice versa.
-A 1% movement on pay award assumptions equates to c£2.25 million for all staff groups.
+For the purposes of this update of the MTFP, the mid-range scenario assumes an increase of 3% in each year for all staff groups with 2% and 4% for the optimistic and pessimistic scenarios respectively. - 7.10 There is a risk that the assumptions set out in this MTFP and in Appendix B underestimate future pay inflation and vice versa.
+A 1% movement on pay award assumptions equates to c£2.5 million for all staff groups.
 There is a further risk that differentiated pay settlements impact on the sustainability of the current pay and grading structure.